Determinantal computation of minimal local GADs: Minimal local GAD

 As observed in \Cref{subsec:symbinvsys}, a minimal local GAD of a form $F\in \S_d$ is determined by a linear form $\ell\in \S_1$ minimizing the dimension of the inverse system $\R' \contract f_{\ell}$.
 Thus, the coefficients of such $\ell$ minimize the rank of the inverse system matrix $\mathcal{I}_{F, \ell}(\gamma)$.

 \begin{remark} The computational bottleneck of \Cref{algo:localgad} is Line \ref{algo-hard}.
 Theoretically, we could consider the ideal generated by all the $r \times r$ minors of $\mathcal{I}_{F,\ell}(\gamma)$, for increasing values of $r \in \N$, until it defines a non-empty variety.
-In practice, when the number of minimal local GADs is finite, one needs to collect enough minors to define a zero-dimensional variety, and test the inverse system dimensions associated with all the resulting $\ell$'s.
-One should also exploit the Hankel structure to avoid redundant minors.
-We present a more detailed discussion of this part in \Cref{sec:RankMinimiz}. \end{remark}
+In practice, when the number of minimal local GADs is finite, one can simply collect enough minors to define a zero-dimensional variety, and test the inverse system dimensions associated with all the resulting $\ell$'s.
+We can also exploit the Hankel structure to avoid redundant minors.
+A more detailed discussion of this method is given in \Cref{sec:RankMinimiz}. \end{remark}

-\begin{example} We consider $F = x^2y + xyz + y^3 \in \S_3$ as in the previous examples.
-Since its cactus rank is $4$, as observed in \cref{ex:ex1-A}, there will always be a non-vanishing $4 \times 4$ minor of $\mathcal{I}_{F,\ell}(\gamma)$, regardless of the choice of the parameters $\{a,b\}$.
-This can also be checked computationally, by verifying that the ideal defined by the $4 \times 4$ minors of $\mathcal{I}_{F,\ell}(\gamma)$ is the unit ideal $\ideal{1}$.
+\begin{example} We consider $F = x_0^2x_1 + x_0x_1x_2 + x_1^3 \in \S_3$ as in the previous examples.
+Since its cactus rank is $4$, as observed in \cref{ex:ex1-A}, there will always be a non-vanishing $4 \times 4$ minor of $\mathcal{I}_{F,\ell}(\gamma)$, regardless of the choice of the parameters $\{\gamma_1,\gamma_2\}$.
+This can also be checked computationally, by verifying that the ideal defined by the $4 \times 4$ minors of $\mathcal{I}_{F,\ell}(\gamma)$ is the unit ideal.
 To search for minimal supports of length-$4$ local GADs, we consider the following $5\times5$ submatrix of $\mathcal{I}_{F,\ell}(\gamma)$: